How Does MTHFR Affect Weight Gain | Methyl-Life

 Discovering you have an MTHFR polymorphism can provide a pathway to rebalancing your genetic strengths and weaknesses, particularly in terms of nutritional deficiencies.
 This can help in losing weight.

-Weight loss through diet and lifestyle changes has been associated with specific methylation signatures.
+Weight loss through diet and lifestyle changes has been associated with specific methylation signatures24.
 Understanding these methylation differences in specific genes may help in successful weight-loss treatments, especially for patients struggling with weight gain and unsuccessful weight loss.

 As with any weight loss program, someone with MTHFR should begin with restoring the integrity of the digestive system and gut microflora.
-This can help to reduce inflammation, improve nutritional uptake, and help optimize methylation.
+This can help to reduce inflammation, improve nutritional uptake, and help optimize methylation25.

 Supplementing your diet with an active form of folate such as methylfolate can help to restore folate levels, which can then support methylation involved in estrogen clearance and the conversion of homocysteine to methionine.